-Submissions to MIFF 2018 are now closed and will reopen in November.
+Submissions to MIFF 2019 will open in November.

 Founded in 1998, MIFF is a project of the Maine Film Center.
 The festival runs for 10 days and includes screenings of 100 selected films representing the best of American independent and international cinema.
 There are unique opportunities to connect directly with the community and the people behind the movies during this inclusive and celebratory event.